Is Big Brother about to get back to us?

 The return of Big Brother was first reported by The Sun earlier this year, with the show most likely to air on ITV 2 which is home to popular dating reality series Love Island.
 Big Brother regularly clashed with Love Island, which ultimately led to it being axed by Channel 5 in 2018.

-Former Big Brother host Emma Willis (pictured) spoke last month about the speculation the show is returning.
-Speaking on ITV’s This Morning, Willis said the show needs to be off air longer but added that an unknown should present it if it ever does come back.
+Former Big Brother host Emma Willis commented on the speculation surrounding the show’s return last month.
+Speaking on ITV’s This Morning, Willis said that the show needs to be off air longer and should be presented by an unknown if it ever does come back.

 Months after Cameron Cole was crowned the last winner, the Big Brother house in Elstree was demolished.
 Elstree had been the home to Big Brother and its spin-offs since 2002.
 The house used for the first two years was in Bow, London.